rodonile/rsudp-leq/README.md

 - :new: New alarm module (c_alarm_leq_iir.py) that uses trigger mechanism based on Equivalent Sound-Pressure Level (Leq): short-term vs long-term or static Leq.
 - :new: Write module from [rsudp](https://github.com/raspishake/rsudp) extended to periodically push Leq and maximum intensity levels [dB] (over 1s time-periods) to influxDB Time-series database for historical data visualization.
 - :white_check_mark: Coded and tested only for RS1D / 1 channel geophone.
+- :white_check_mark: Tested and deployed on Windows 10.

 ## Table of Contents